gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Uh oh."

 "Ah ha ha ha!"
-Patient said triumphantly as Crusher's engines began to rumble.
+Patient crowed as Crusher's engines rumbled.
 "Your strategy has proven ineffective!"

 The big bot reached for her.
 She dodged left, then right,
 easily ducking its big, clumsy arms.
-The bot began rocking from side to side to shake her off.
+The bot rocked from side to side to shake her off.
 "Disassemble her!
 Disassemble her!"
 Patient shouted manically.

 Lasercase scuttled forward,
 snapping its tentacles at her.
 "Wait!
 Stop!"
-Maddy said desperately.
+Maddy pleaded.
 "I can free you!"

 "I *am* free!"
 Lasercase buzzed.
-As one tentacle whipped past her head, another grabbed her ankle.
+As one of its tentacle whipped past her head, another grabbed her ankle.
 She hit it with her rock,
 but couldn't even make a dent.

-And then the tentacle from the river raised itself out of the grass and slapped down on Lasercase like a flyswatter.
+And at that moment the giant tentacle from the river raised itself out of the grass and slapped down on Lasercase like a flyswatter.
 The bot raised its own smaller tentacles to defend itself.